qgeissmann/dhms/README.md

 #> [1] TRUE
 ```

-Likewise, in `dhms`, operations with strings implicitly converts them string to a duration representation.
+Likewise, in `dhms`, operations with strings implicitly converts to a duration representation.

 ``` r
 time_str <- "00:02:10"